bendurston/robotframework-ocrlibrary/README.md

 To install all language on MacOS, run `brew install tesseract-lang`.

 ##### Windows
 To download a language on Windows, you must install the trained model for your desired language.
-(This repo has many language models to download)[https://github.com/tesseract-ocr/tessdata/].
+[This repo has many language models to download](https://github.com/tesseract-ocr/tessdata/).
 Here are [more tessdata files](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016).
 Once downloaded, place the trained model in the tessdata directory (i.e. where the tesseract.exe is located).

 ### Custom configurations for reading images
 You can add any combination of the following to the `pyt_conf` string argument.